sowmyathogiti/Healthify/README.md

 - **PWA (Progressive Web Application):**

 	As PWA is intended to work on any platform which uses a standards-compliant browser that allows users to interact with the app independent of the connection when we are running app on internet browser.
-It also used for us to catch the app data ahead of time
+It also used for us to catch the app data ahead of time.

 - **XML (eXtensible Markup Language):**
 	It is a markup language created as a standard way to encode data in internet-based applications.
 In Healthify-NWMSU app we used XML to create layout files for android users.
-We mainly used XML for namespace ,texting and for dimensions like adjustments width and height of the layout
+We mainly used XML for namespace, texting and for dimensions like adjustments width and height of the layout.

 ## ER Diagram